gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
+|`gitlens.heatmap.ageThreshold`|Specifies the age of the most recent change (in days) after which the gutter heatmap annotations will be cold rather than hot (i.e. will use `gitlens.heatmap.coldColor` instead of `gitlens.heatmap.hotColor`)
+|`gitlens.heatmap.coldColor`|Specifies the base color of the gutter heatmap annotations when the most recent change is older (cold) than the `gitlens.heatmap.ageThreshold` setting
+|`gitlens.heatmap.hotColor`|Specifies the base color of the gutter heatmap annotations when the most recent change is newer (hot) than the `gitlens.heatmap.ageThreshold` setting
 |`gitlens.heatmap.toggleMode`|Specifies how the gutter heatmap annotations will be toggled<br />`file` - toggle each file individually<br />`window` - toggle the window, i.e. all files at once

 ### Hover Settings